linghong/smartchat/README.md

 ## Issues and Feature Requests

 If you encounter any problems or have suggestions for improvements, please open an issue.
-Provide as much detail as possible to help us understand and address the issue quickly.
+Provide as much detail as possible to help address it quickly.

-We are always looking to improve SmartChat.
-If you have an idea for a new feature and want to contribute it, please open a feature request and describe your idea in detail.